 General Distribution Requirement

-All courses taught by faculty in the political science department count toward the general distribution requirement in the social sciences, except POLI 267, POLI 268, POLI 273 and POLI 277 (which count as humanities distribution) and internships and preceptorships (POLI 624, POLI 634).
-Topics courses that are taught by other faculty but cross-listed by Political Science fulfill the general distribution requirement that was selected by that department.
+All courses taught by faculty in the political science department count toward the general distribution requirement in the social sciences, except POLI 267, POLI 268, POLI 274, POLI 276, POLI 277 and POLI 278 (all of which count as humanities distribution) and internships and preceptorships (POLI 624, POLI 634).
+Topics courses that are taught by other faculty but cross-listed by Political Science fulfill the general distribution requirement of the offering department.

 General Education Requirements